juntossomosmais/frontend-guideline/README.md

 ### 7.7 Avoid compare directly strings

-When know all possible values we can use enum to achieve better readability, control.
+When know all possible values we can use enum to achieve better readability and control.

 **✅ Good:**